metaperl/redlang-study/README.md

 # redlang-study
 Recording my notes as I study the Red Programming Language

-# Carl Sassenwrath's "REBOL Quick Start"
+## Carl Sassenwrath's "REBOL Quick Start"

 After quite a bit of floundering around, I settled on [this document](http://www.rebol.com/docs/quick-start.html) as a way to get started in Red.

-## Red does not have `reform`
+### Red does not have `reform`

-You will roll along smoothly, converting program headers from having `REBOL` to `Red` until you hit this example in part 3:
+You will roll along smoothly, after converting program headers from having `REBOL` to `Red` until you hit this example in part 3:

 ```commandline